comparisons

 If you’re looking for a solution that integrates well with your data infrastructure and supports deeper analysis over time, CloudQuery is the way to go.
 Steampipe is a solid choice for those who need quick, real-time insights.

 Ready to get started with CloudQuery?
-You can download and use CloudQuery and follow along with our quick start guide, or explore CloudQuery Cloud for a more scalable solution.
+You can try out CloudQuery locally with our quick start guide or explore the CloudQuery Platform (currently in beta) for a more scalable solution.

-Want help getting started?
+Got feedback or suggestions?
 Join the CloudQuery community to connect with other users and experts, or message our team directly here if you have any questions.

 Joe Karlsson